 The Vertical Auto Profile (VAP) cholesterol test is designed to identify your risk of cardiovascular disease more accurately, compared to traditional cholesterol tests.

-In addition to the four routine types of cholesterol measurements (total cholesterol, triglycerides, low-density lipoprotein, and high-density lipoprotein), VAP provides a more accurate direct measure of LDL, measures LDL pattern density (sdLDL), and lipoprotein subclasses including HDL2, HDL3, intermediate-density lipoprotein (IDL), very-low-density lipoproteins (VLDL1, VLDL2, and VLDL3), and lipoprotein(a) (Lp(a)).
+In addition to the four routine cholesterol measurements (total cholesterol, triglycerides, low-density lipoprotein, and high-density lipoprotein), VAP provides a more accurate direct measure of LDL, measures LDL pattern density (sdLDL), and lipoprotein subclasses including HDL2, HDL3, intermediate-density lipoprotein (IDL), very-low-density lipoproteins (VLDL1, VLDL2, and VLDL3), and lipoprotein(a) (Lp(a)).

 Fasting Insulin Levels, Glycated Hemoglobin